 Brain Dump & Journal

-Taking time to “brain dump” your thoughts onto paper and journal allows you to cleanse yourself of negative emotions in a tangible way.
-Doing this daily can help reduce the overwhelm of feelings that crowd your mind.
+Taking time to “brain dump” thoughts onto paper cleanses your mind of negative thoughts, emotions, or memories.
+Daily journaling can help you make sense of your experiences, allowing you to start healing from trauma.
 Taking pen to paper–or even typing on your phone–creates a new, safe space for self-reflection.

 When to Seek Professional Help